-Valley of Flowers is a vibrant and splendid national park reposing in West Himalayas.
+The utter beautiful, Valley of Flowers is a vibrant and splendid national park reposing in West Himalayas.
 Nestled in Uttarakhand, this alluring place is famous for its charming meadows of alpine flowers.
 Endowed with a diverse range of endemic flora, it is picturesque in its beauty.
 This lush region is also home to some rare and endangered animal species.

 The virgin beauty of this mystical valley has always lured botanists, nature lovers and adventure lovers.
 It is counted as one of the UNESCO world heritage sites.